 What is the average college loan debt students leave with after graduation?
 The answer to this question will give you a good overall picture of how much students are receiving in aid to cover costs.

 How does the school structure merit aid, aid based on academic performance?
 Does it last all four years?
 Or do they even offer merit aid?
-Some colleges do not and only offer need-based aid.
-Some schools use a grid style chart for determining merit aid like this one from Miami University.
-You can see at a glance if you achieve a certain GPA combined with a certain ACT/SAT score, you will be awarded a specific amount of money.
+Some colleges do not offer merit aid and only offer need-based aid.
+Some schools use a grid-style chart (like this one from CMU) for determining merit aid.
+Using tools like these, you can see at a glance if you achieve a certain GPA combined with a certain ACT/SAT score, you will be awarded a specific amount of money.
 If your student has a dream school in mind, this information can be great motivation to get them to hit the books and improve their score.
 In some cases, an increase of just one point can mean upwards of $20,000 over 4 years!
-(University of Dayton also has a cool one on their site as well.)

-Some universities do not have a predetermined structure where a certain GPA and test score gets you a certain amount of aid.
-Instead they may award merit aid in certain areas like science or for certain things like leadership.
-As an example, one thousand freshmen apply for 5 full ride scholarships.
-These type of “competitive” merit aid scholarships are more uncertain for your student.
+Some universities do not have a predetermined structure where a certain GPA and test score get you a certain amount of aid.
+Instead, they may award merit aid in certain areas like science or for certain things like leadership.
+As an example, one thousand freshmen apply for 5 full-ride scholarships.
+These types of “competitive” merit aid scholarships are more uncertain for your student.

-As a side note, did you know only 39% of students graduate in four years according to the National Center for Education Statistics?
-“Among first-time students who were seeking a bachelor’s degree or its equivalent and attending a 4-year institution full time in 2006, 39 percent completed a bachelor’s degree or its equivalent at that institution within 4 years, while 55 percent did so within 5 years, and 59 percent did so within 6 years.”¹ Would you be willing to pay 25% more than your neighbor for a new Honda Odyssey that is exactly the same?
+Would you be willing to pay 25% more than your neighbor for a new Honda Odyssey that is exactly the same?
 No way!
-Also keep in mind in many cases, scholarship money may end after 4 years.
-So the fifth year may be 100% out of pocket.
-Critical to check how long the scholarship will last as you analyze financial aid award letters.
+Also, keep in mind that, in many cases, scholarship money may end after 4 years.
+So, the fifth year could be 100% out of pocket.
+It’s critical to check how long the scholarship will last as you analyze financial aid award letters.

-So we’ve shared with you several questions to consider when visiting colleges.
-You know we want you to “Know before you go!”
-Having all the answers will allow you make the most informed decision.
+We’ve shared with you several questions to consider when visiting colleges.
+You know we want you to know before you go!
+Having all the answers will allow you to make the most informed decision.